axoten/aplus-player-pc/README.md

-# Smartmatrix Desktop Player
+# Aplus Player

-Smartmatrix Desktop Player is a desktop application developed by Axoten Innovations (PVT) Ltd. For more information, visit [Axoten Innovations](https://axoten.com).

 ## License

 This project is not open source.
 All rights reserved by Aplus Education.
+For more information, visit [Aplus Education](https://apluseducation.lk).
 See [LICENSE](./LICENSE) for details.